Top

 A Defense Strategy Built Around Your Life

-I do not treat cases like files to be moved quickly through a system.
+I do not treat cases like files that must be moved quickly through a system.
 I take time to understand your background, your responsibilities, and what matters most to you.
 For some clients, the main concern is staying out of jail.
 For others, keeping a professional license, protecting immigration status, or avoiding a permanent criminal record is just as critical.

 I work to shape your defense strategy around those priorities so that legal decisions take your whole life into account.
 Clear communication is a core part of that approach.
 I explain what is happening in plain language, answer your questions as they come up, and prepare you for each step, from arraignment to any later hearings or potential sentencing.
 You will not be left wondering who is in charge of your case or what comes next.
 My aim is for you to feel that you have a steady, informed advocate at your side throughout the process.

 Because I have worked for many years in these courts and previously served as a prosecutor, I understand the typical path a case takes from the first appearance through later hearings.
 I know how discovery is usually exchanged, how motions are filed and argued, and how plea discussions often unfold with local prosecutors.
 While every case is unique, this familiarity helps me give you clearer expectations about timing, possible options, and what will likely happen at each stage so you are not walking into the courtroom blind.

 A criminal case is about more than the immediate risk of fines or jail.
 A conviction or even certain types of dispositions can affect your job, your ability to rent housing, your professional licenses, and your reputation.
-For some people, especially those who were not born in the United States, a criminal record can also create serious immigration concerns.
+For some people who were not born in the United States, a criminal record can also create serious immigration concerns.
 As someone who immigrated here and later became a citizen, I understand how stressful it is when legal problems might affect your status and your family’s future.

 I do not provide immigration representation, but I pay close attention to how different resolutions may be viewed outside the criminal court and I encourage clients to seek immigration advice when needed.
 From the start of your case, I ask about your work, your family responsibilities, and any licenses or statuses that could be impacted.
 I keep those in mind when I evaluate offers from the prosecution and when I discuss possible strategies with you.
 Each decision in a case has short term and long term consequences, and I work to help you make choices that protect as much of your future as the circumstances allow.

 Frequently Asked Questions